 5. Feeding Enrichment

 Feeding enrichment is meant to make mealtimes more fun or challenging, depending on the scenario.

 If your pooch is always hungry, it’s better to hide treats all around the house.
 This lets them work hard to find the food, instead of having it presented to them effortlessly.

-Similarly, you can use a puzzle feeder to slow down a pup that tends to gulp food down without chewing it properly.
+Similarly, you can use a puzzle feeder to slow down a pup that eats too quickly.
 This simulates their mind while they’re eating–which could also make them less likely to choke, or throw-up their food because they’ve eaten too fast.

 6. Toy Enrichment

 This should be a no-brainer.
 Toy enrichment means using different objects to keep your furry friend entertained.

 These do not always have to be special dog toys, though.
 You can also use common household objects–such as an empty milk carton or old tea towel-to play with your pooch.

 However, make sure not to use any potentially dangerous items (like some food), or items that can be easily ruined, like pillows.